 2) Increase forage and feed

 To maintain a good body condition, increasing your horses’ feed may become necessary as the days get colder.
 Look for a feed with a higher fat level to increase the calorie intake, but remember that any change to the diet should be done gradually to avoid gastrointestinal upset.
 Hay should also be increased during the winter months.
 Try to stock up early to avoid lack of stock as winter progresses, and try to find the best quality hay possible.
 Horses should be eating 1% to 3% of their body weight in hay each day, and while hay provides added calories, it is also a great preventative against impaction colic.
-Bee Pollen can also be added to feed when hay and grass are scarce to support digestive health and to enable your horse to get the necessary nutrients he or she would typically get from grass.
+Bee Pollen can also be added to support digestive health and to enable your horse to get the necessary nutrients he or she would typically get from grass.

 3) Ensure an adequate water source